ZachiNachshon/dotfiles-example/README.md

 List of available `make` commands:

-1. `install`   - create symlink from this repo to $HOME folder
+1. `install`   - create symlink from this repo to $HOME directory
-2. `uninstall` - remove all symlinks from $HOME folder
+2. `uninstall` - remove all symlinks from $HOME directory
 3. `brew`      - (optional) installs commonly used Homebrew packages and casks
 4. `mac`       - (optional) install macOS KeyBindings, setup finder customizations and keyboard preferences
 5. `all`       - (optional) execute `install`, `brew` and `mac` in this order